Skip to main content

 How to Protect Yourself from Scams

-Scams are an unfortunate reality of the crypto industry.
-It's important to stay alert and protect yourself and your non-refundable crypto assets from scammers.
-If you ever feel you are being scammed, please get in contact with Polkadot Support.
+Scams and hacks are an unfortunate reality of the crypto industry.
+It's important to stay alert and protect yourself and your non-refundable crypto assets from scammers and hackers.
+If you ever feel you have been the target of such an attempt or are currently targeted, please contact Polkadot Support.

 info